-So I told the personal trainers that in 2017, I wanted to work on doing a single pull up, unassisted.
+So I told the personal trainers that in the new year, I wanted to work on doing a single pull up, unassisted.
 One.
 Uno.
 Un.

 Others have been there for me as well recently.
 Friends cheered me through preparation for and completion of a half marathon.
 A health coach recently worked with me to develop strategies for getting more sleep.
 A friend encourages me to work toward certain personal and professional goals.
 My Women’s Bible Study supports my spiritual growth.

 Who can be an accountability partner for you?